Profiles

 Research interests

-I use qualitative and mixed-methods research to better understand the realities of healthcare work.
-I have published and presented widely on the topic of quality improvement, patient safety and workforce/workplace culture and have been successful in obtaining research funding in these areas.
+I use qualitative and mixed-methods research to better understand the realities of delivering patient safety and healthcare quality in complex healthcare systems.
+I have published and presented widely on the implementation and evaluation of patient safety and care quality initiatives, particularly focusing on healthcare workforce and workplace culture and have been successful in obtaining research funding in these areas.
 I currently supervise PhD students and collaborate with other researchers within these fields researching the NHS and social care in the UK and internationally.

 My research feeds directly into teaching and learning and have informed University, NHS policy and international guidance to support staff to raise and respond to patient safety concerns.

 A common thread in my research activities is implementation science and the quality and safety of healthcare delivery.
-Collaborators include universities of Surrey, KCL, Birmingham, Manchester, Macquarie, Campinas/Sao Paulo and Hong Kong.
+Collaborators include universities of Surrey, KCL, Imperial College, Birmingham, Manchester, Campinas/Sao Paulo and Hong Kong.

 2022–2025 NIHR HS&DR. Crisis care for children and young people with mental health problems: national mapping, models of delivery, sustainability and experience (CAMH-Crisis2).